tstromberg/ttp-bench/README.md

 * The Go Programming language

 Most of the checks available today mimic IoC found on UNIX-like operating systems.
-This is however not an intentional design goal. ioc-bench is actively tested on Linux, macOS, and FreeBSD.
+This is however not an intentional design goal. ttp-bench is actively tested on Linux, macOS, and FreeBSD.

 ## Usage